bxparks/AceTime/USER_GUIDE.md

 ## Overview

+The Date, Time, and TimeZone classes provide an abstraction layer to make it easier to use and manipulate date and time fields, in different time zones.
+It is difficult to organize the various parts of this library in the most easily digestable way, but perhaps they can be categorized into three parts:

+* Simple Date and Time classes for converting date and time fields to and from the "epoch seconds",
+* TimeZone related classes which come in 2 forms:
+    * classes that extend the simple Date and Time classes that account for time zones which can be described in a time zone database (e.g. `TimeZone`, `ZonedDateTime`, `ZoneProcessor`)
+    * classes and types that manage the TZ Database and provide access to its data (e.g. `ZoneManager`, `ZoneInfo`, `ZoneId`)
+* The ZoneInfo Database generated from the IANA TZ Database that contains UTC offsets and the rules for determining when DST transitions occur for a particular time zone

+<a name="DateAndTimeOverview"></a>
+### Date and Time Overview

+First we start with `LocalDate` and `LocalTime` classes which capture the simple date and time fields respectively.
+They combine together to form the `LocalDateTime` class which contains all date and time fields.

+The `TimeOffset` class represents a simple shift in time, for example, +1h or -4:30 hours.
+It can be used to represent a UTC offset, or a DST offset.
+The `TimeOffset` class combines with the `LocalDateTime` class to form the `OffsetDateTime` classes which represents a date and time that has been shifted from UTC some offset.

-The Date, Time, and TimeZone classes provide an abstraction layer to make it easier to use and manipulate date and time fields.
-For example, each of the `LocalDateTime`, `OffsetDateTime` and `ZonedDateTime` classes provide the `toEpochSeconds()` method which returns the number of seconds from an epoch date, the `forEpochSeconds()` method which constructs the date and time fields from the epoch seconds, the `forComponents()` method which constructs the object from the individual (year, month, day, hour, minute, second) components, and the `dayOfWeek()` method which returns the day of the week of the given date.
+Both the `LocalDateTime` and `OffsetDateTime` (and later `ZonedDateTime`) classes provide the `toEpochSeconds()` method which returns the number of seconds from an epoch date, the `forEpochSeconds()` method which constructs the ,ate and time fields from the epoch seconds.
+They also provide the `forComponents()` method which constructs the object from the individual (year, month, day, hour, minute, second) components.

 The Epoch in AceTime is defined to be 2000-01-01T00:00:00 UTC, in contrast to the Epoch in Unix which is 1970-01-01T00:00:00 UTC.
 Internally, the current time